 Spend a day exploring fast-changing and funky Christchurch, the South Island's largest city.

-The stunning patchwork of Canterbury Plains set against the Southern Alps also make this a great place for scenic flights whether it's from a helicopter or a Hot Air Balloon.
+The stunning patchwork of Canterbury Plains set against the Southern Alps also make this a great place for scenic flights whether it's from a helicopter or a hot air balloon.

-As the road winds slowly up into the foothills of the Southern Alps, the scenery changes constantly from mountain pass, to rivers, lakes, and unique geological features.
+As the road winds slowly up into the foothills of the Southern Alps, the scenery changes constantly from mountain pass to rivers, lakes, and unique geological features.

+Not far from Arthur's Pass Village, you will come to the extraordinary Otira Viaduct that spans a long stretch of unstable terrain.
 As you descend toward the coast, the landscape becomes greener with lush rainforests replacing the barren eastern side of the divide.
 You’re now on the West Coast – a region of dramatic wilderness.